stormasm/ioxnotes/nushell/Readme.md

  * [angermanmichael](https://github.com/angermanmichael/nushell)

- These are the crates from iox that get added to nushell
+ These are the crates from iox that get added to nushell.
+You will note at the moment the number is 20 crates.

  	"crates/arrow_util",
 	"crates/client_util",